 Ann Whitney Olin Professor of Political Science

 Kimberly Marten is the Ann Whitney Olin Professor of Political Science at Barnard College, and a faculty member of the Graduate School of Arts and Sciences (GSAS) and the School of International and Public Affairs (SIPA) at Columbia University.
-She is Deputy Director for Development at Columbia's Harriman Institute for Russian, Eurasian, and East European Studies (serving as Acting Director in 2012/13), and a member of Columbia's Saltzman Institute of War and Peace Studies.
-She is a member of the PONARS-Eurasia network, and a life member of the Council on Foreign Relations.
+She is also Director of the new Program on U.S.-Russia Relations at Columbia's Harriman Institute for Russian, Eurasian, and East European Studies (where she served as Institute Acting Director in 2012/13 and Deputy Director for Development in 2013-15).
+She is a member of Columbia's Saltzman Institute of War and Peace Studies and the PONARS-Eurasia network, and a life member of the Council on Foreign Relations.

-Marten's current research focuses on Russian foreign and security policy.
-She has two major projects underway: a counterfactual analysis of what would have happened if NATO hadn't expanded to include Poland and the Baltic states, and an exploration of how informal network politics encourage anti-Western nationalism.
-She writes frequently about current events, with recent articles in ForeignAffairs.com, the Washington Post's Monkey Cage Blog (for example, here, here, here, here, and here), the Huffington Post, USA Today, the European Leadership Network, and the New America Foundation's Weekly Wonk.
+Marten's current research focuses on Russia.
+She has two major projects underway: a counterfactual analysis of what would have happened if NATO hadn't expanded, and a historical analysis of Soviet intelligence organizations and their foreign policy impact.
+She writes frequently about current events, with recent articles in The Washington Quarterly, ForeignAffairs.com, the Washington Post's Monkey Cage Blog (for example, here, here, here, here, and here), the Huffington Post, and USA Today among others.

 Marten earned her A.B. in 1985 at Harvard magna cum laude and Ph.D. in 1991 at Stanford.
 She was a post-doctoral fellow at Stanford's Center for International Security and Cooperation; a visiting scholar at Harvard's Olin Institute for Strategic Studies; a visiting scholar at Tokyo's Institute for International Policy Studies (via a Hitachi/Council on Foreign Relations International Affairs Fellowship); and a visiting fellow at the Council on Foreign Relations in New York.
 Her research has been supported by the Smith Richardson Foundation, the Carnegie Corporation of New York, the Social Science Research Council/MacArthur Foundation, and the Government of Canada.